-Fig. 1.- Newtonian 1000:10:10 sequence.
-These panels show the semimajor axes (upper lines) and pericenter distances (lower lines) as functions of time (left panel) and number of encounters (right panel) for one sequence of encounters with no gravitational wave emission.
-Each change in a and r_p is the result of a three-body encounter.
+Fig. 1.-Newtonian 1000:10:10 sequence.
+These panels show the semimajor axes (upper lines) and pericenter distances (lower lines) as (a) functions of time and (b) number of encounters for one sequence of encounters with no gravitational wave emission.
+Each change in semimajor axis a and pericenter distance r_p is the result of a three-body encounter.
 Since the binary is hard, the semimajor axis gradually tightens by a roughly constant fractional amount per encounter with most of the time spent hardening the final fraction when close encounters are rare.
-The pericenter distance, however, fluctuates greatly due to large changes in eccentricity during a single encounter.
-The sequence ends at a very high eccentricity when the binary would merge due to gravitational radiation before the next encounter.
+The pericenter distance, however, fluctuates greatly as a result of large changes in eccentricity during a single encounter.
+The sequence ends at a very high eccentricity when the binary would merge because of gravitational radiation before the next encounter.